ox-it/skos-suggester/docs/source/importers/tdb.rst

 Jena TDB importer
 =================

 Imports SKOS concepts from a Jena TDB dataset.
-This is the recommended method if you have
+This is the recommended method if you have a fairly large dataset (e.g. `FAST (Faceted Application of Subject Terminology) topics <http://fast.oclc.org>`_).

 Requirements
 ------------